Readers Question: explain how economists define ‘full employment’?

 This would imply that unemployment is zero because if you are not willing to work then you should not be counted as unemployed.
 To be classified as unemployed you would need to be actively seeking work.
 This does not mean everyone of working age is in employment.
 Some adults may leave the labour force, for example, women looking after children.

-But, in practise, we never see 0% unemployment, and this can make full employment hard to define.
-Generally, unemployment rate of 3% or less would be considered to be full employment.
-But, this is a figure the UK hasn’t experienced for many decades.
+But, in practice, we never see 0% unemployment, and this can make full employment hard to define.
+Generally, an unemployment rate of 3% or less would be considered to be full employment.

 Optimal Unemployment Level